rulewis/journey-optimizer.en/help/using/building-journeys/limitations.md

 ## Message action limitations

 * The **Message** activity does not allow you to use contextual data coming from the journey.
-The personalization of messages is performed directly when designing the message in Customer Journey Management.
+The personalization of messages is performed directly when designing the message in Journey Optimizer.

 * When you add a multichannel message, two messages will be sent.